 Students must take at least six credits in this component, which normally means three courses, but some students take an additional class and earn more credits.
 All IBTSLP courses are mandatory except for Law of the European Union which is optional.
-The number of credits depends on the duration of the course (two week courses are one credit and the four week course on Comparative & International Trade is 2 credits)
+The number of credits depends on the duration of the course (two-week courses are one credit and the four-week course on Comparative & International Trade is two credits).

 - Comparative & International Trade

 - The Impact of American Securities Law on Foreign Capital

 Students take at least nine weeks of courses from offerings like the following (One-week courses are one credit.
 Two-week courses are two credits.):